-This $1,000 Scholarship opportunity is open to all Senior Varsity Football athletes who plan to attend college.
-Special preference will be given to those athletes who have not received a full-academic or full-athletic scholarship.
-In addition, although not a requirement, those who plan to continue playing football and those who will be attending Texas Tech University or University of Mary Hardin Baylor will be given preference.
+This $1,000 scholarship is open to all Senior Varsity Football athletes planning to attend college.
+Special preference will be given to athletes who have not received a full-academic or full-athletic scholarship.
+In addition, although not a requirement, those who plan to continue playing football and those who will be attending Texas Tech University or the University of Mary Hardin Baylor will be given preference.
 Ryan's parents, Pat and Michelle Murphy, have partnered with RRISD Partners in Education to provide this scholarship.

 Dave Campbell's Texas Football's Greg Tepper and Max Thompson talk with Patrick Murphy and Lee Penland about the Ryan Murphy Scholarship and the question: "Did you get better today?" in this You Tube podcast.

 Ryan Murphy played football the same way he lived life…..with a bold confidence and a level of energy that inspired his teammates and frustrated opposing coaches.

 Ryan was never more alive than in those moments he spent on the football field.
 He was born for Friday Night!
 While most people tend to shrink under the bright lights and the attention it brings, Ryan would thrive….and shine….and carry his teammates with a joyful enthusiasm that was infectious.